 The SIBO Symposium is available as a webinar for healthcare practitioners or anyone wanting to learn more about this exploding field of medical science.
-You can check it out at sibosymposium.com.
 I would be remiss if I didn't mention a fun educational brochure written by the very charismatic Dr. Steven Sandberg-Lewis and his wife, Kayle (illustrated by their son, Asher).
 Highly recommended!
-You can find it for only \$2 at www.functional-gastroenterolgy.com.
+You can find it for only \$2 at www.functionalgastroenterolgy.com.
 If you view the webinar, you will have the honor of listening to Dr. Sandberg-Lewis play guitar and sing a song about digestion!
 Who says you can't learn and have fun at the same time?